uraganu1/Darkspell-taoshan/README.md

 Based on old ThunderZap sources kernel, for long-live Xperia L(Taoshan)

-This branch building for Marshmallow
+This branch building for Nougat 7.1.2

 ### Spec-list